Professionalism in the speech of people of different professions

 Target setting:

-Knowledge: to give knowledge about the vocabulary of limited use, in particular - about professionalism.
+Knowledge: provide knowledge about vocabulary of limited use, in particular about professionalisms.

-Skills: to form a practical ability to correctly use professionalisms in everyday speech, “not to clog” the Russian literary language with an excessive number of professionalisms; improve the ability to correctly perform linguistic analyzes: morphemic, phonetic, spelling elements.
+Skills: to develop the practical ability to correctly use professionalisms in everyday speech, “not to litter” the Russian literary language with an excessive number of professionalisms; improve the ability to correctly perform linguistic analysis: morphemic, phonetic, orthographic elements.

-Skills: improve writing skills: orthograms (spelling of unstressed vowels at the root of a word, spelling of unpronounceable consonants at the root of a word),punctograms (end-of-sentence sign).
+Skills: improve your writing skills: spellings (spelling of unstressed vowels at the root of a word, spelling of unpronounceable consonants at the root of a word),punctograms (end of sentence mark).

-2. Stylistic aspect: the lesson used the artistic style and the educational and scientific sub-style of the scientific style.
+2. Stylistic aspect: the lesson used an artistic style and an educational and scientific substyle of the scientific style.

 1. development of thinking, memory, attention, imagination;